Red Sox vs. Padres Player Props Betting Odds

 Verdugo Stats

-- Verdugo has 51 hits with 15 doubles, a triple, five home runs, 16 walks and 18 RBI.
+- Alex Verdugo has 52 hits with 15 doubles, a triple, five home runs, 17 walks and 18 RBI.
 He's also stolen three bases.

-- Verdugo has hit safely in four games in a row.
-In his last five games he is hitting .313 with three doubles and two walks.
+- Verdugo heads into this matchup looking to extend his five-game hit streak.
+During his last five outings he is batting .353 with three doubles and three walks.

 Verdugo Recent Games